NGH14/daily-component/086.Simple Tooltips/README.md

   <source src="screenshot.mp4" type="video/mp4">
 </video>

-The key of this tooltips component is `position: absolute` also with the technic implement the simple arrow by the `border`.
+The key of this tooltips component is `position: absolute` also with the technique implement the simple arrow by the `border`.

 ```css
 .tooltip__arrow {